-Halloween is a favorite holiday for many reasons: dressing up, spook-ing up the house with creepy decorations, pumpkin carving, trick-or-treaters and candy.
+Halloween is a favorite holiday for many reasons: dressing up, spook-ing up the house with creepy decorations, pumpkin carving, trick-or-treaters, and candy.
 It’s also a good excuse to do a craft with the kids.
 You’ve probably tried potato cut-outs with paint.
-(Potatoes are especially good for stamping and printing; you can easily make skulls, bats, pointy witch hats and Jack-o-Lanterns.)
+(Potatoes are especially good for stamping and printing; you can easily make skulls, bats, pointy witch hats, and Jack-o-Lanterns.)

 What kids don’t like to gross out their friends?
 No problem with this quick-to-prepare appetizer.
 It’s vegetarian and gluten-free.
 Bonus: fans are saying when Halloween is over, these will make perfect “Minions.”
 If your children are into icky stuff, we’ve seen a “brain” created by piping mashed potatoes through a wide frosting tip.

-A kids favorite, Shrunken Little Potato Heads—the scary face options are endless!
+A kids’ favorite, Shrunken Little Potato Heads—the scary face options are endless!

 Halloween Mashed Boo-tatoes—Form little triangular ghosts on the dinner plate and stick on some eyes.
 Similar is the Spooky Shepherd’s Pie: pudgy ghosties with green-pea eyes over a savory pie casserole.

 Spooky Loaded Mashed Potato Casserole has a sour cream spider web over top.
-Just add a plastic spider and put on the party table.
+Just add a plastic spider and put it on the party table.

 Round Creamers cut in half make nice eyeballs—a sliced black olive can be the pupil.
-Set out a tray of these or place on top of a pile of pasta or meatloaf slice.
+Set out a tray of these or place on top of a pile of pasta or meatloaf slices.
 Pipe in mashed potatoes, dyed with red food coloring, for a red pupil center or blood-shot eye effect.